-Despite the range of national structural and process measures already in place for improving the quality of healthcare provided in Australia the AMA acknowledges that the pursuit of quality improvement is ongoing in the attempt to ensure the provision of the right care, to the right patients at the right time and in a cost-effective manner21.
+the pursuit of quality improvement is ongoing in the attempt to ensure the provision of the right care, to the right patients at the right time and in a cost-effective manner.
 There is, therefore, ongoing interest in the development of outcome measures that can be attributed to the quality of care provided in general practice, which is the cornerstone and frontline of Australia's health care system.